J-DubApps/Blog/content/posts/2021/Leaders-eat-last.md

 11. **Fostering Cooperation Over Competition** Creating a collaborative environment rather than one driven by internal competition helps strengthen bonds among team members.
 A unified team is more resilient and effective in facing external challenges.<br />

-By embodying these principles, leaders can foster a culture where people feel secure, valued, and motivated, leading to a more cohesive and high-performing team.
+I really learned a lot in my first read, and I plan to keep this around and read it again for refreshers.
+The concepts here are fairly timeless and direct about effective leadership, applicable to a wide range of organizations.
+I think everyone from the c-suite to managers, to PMs or SMEs, should give "Leaders Eat Last" a read.
+By working to embody the principles in the book, leaders can foster a culture where people feel secure, valued, and motivated, leading to a more cohesive and high-performing team.